+3.3.1 Safety

-3.3.1 Safety Mr. Enss reported to Burns & McDonnell that there were no reportable injuries or lost workdays in FY 2012.
+Mr. Hewlett reported to Burns & McDonnell that there were no reportable injuries or lost workdays in FY 2013.

-3.3.2 System Reliability The Electric Division provides for reliability of its distribution system by configuring a majority of its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
+3.3.2 System Reliability

+The Electric Division provides for reliability of its distribution system by configuring a majority of its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
 Normal transformer and line loading are limited to provide sufficient margin to convey firm power requirements during an emergency or a switching operation, or for maintenance.

-3.3.3 Power Quality The Electric Division does not have any significant power quality problems.
-The overall power factor for the Electric System increased from approximately 98.43 percent in FY 2011 to 99.86 percent in FY 2012.
+3.3.3 Power Quality

+The Electric Division does not have any significant power quality problems.
+The overall power factor for the Electric System decreased from 99.86 percent in FY 2012 to 98.43 percent in FY 2013.
 Power transformers are equipped with load tap changers that regulate bus voltages at the distribution substations.
 Distribution transformers are equipped with no-load taps to make voltage adjustments.
 There are capacitors and voltage regulators on the Electric System that control voltage and vars on the portion of the system furthest away from the current source and generation.
 The system operators monitor the power factor closely and turn on capacitors or adjust the generation to compensate for low power factors.

-3.3.4 Operations and Maintenance: The Electric Division has a SCADA system that is monitored continuously for any problems that may arise in the Electric System.
+3.3.4 Operations and Maintenance

+The Electric Division has a SCADA system that is monitored continuously for any problems that may arise in the Electric System.
 The main control room has two system operator desks and a large screen where system operating information is displayed.
 System operators can monitor the Electric System operation, such as voltage levels, current flows, etc. and make necessary adjustments as problems arise.
 The systems operators have received some PJM training, but are not required to be certified as Delmarva Power is the controlling agency.

-Loading on substation transformers used for an emergency, a switching operation, or maintenance is limited to 120 percent of the rated capacity, followed by a twelve-hour cooldown period.
-The Electric Division has nine line crews to work on the system.
+Loading on substation transformers used for an emergency, a switching operation, or maintenance is limited to 120 percent of the rated capacity, followed by a twelve-hour cool-down period.
+The Electric Division has eight line crews to work on the system.
 Four crews are responsible for overhead lines, four crews are responsible for underground lines, and one crew is responsible for maintenance.
 The primary responsibilities of the eight line crews are installation of new service connections and construction of new lines.
-The Trouble crew maintains the street lights, repairs underground services and is the first responder to outages.
+The trouble crew maintains the street lights, repairs underground services and is the first responder to outages.
 Tree trimming is contracted out and is no longer performed by the Electrical Division; however, performance of the contractor is monitored by the Line Crew Superintendent.

 The Substation/Relay Maintenance Division is responsible for operation and maintenance of the substations and associated equipment.
-Visual inspections of substations, associated equipment, trip counter checks, battery systems checks, and oversee annual transformer condition assessments are performed regularly.
+Visual inspections of substations, associated equipment, trip counter checks and battery systems checks are performed regularly.
+The Substation/Relay Maintenance Division is also responsible for contractor oversight during annual transformer condition assessments.

 TJ/H2b Analytical Services completed the annual transformer condition assessments in February 2011.
 No abnormal gas was indicated and since the oil condition was within acceptable parameters, TJ/H2b recommended the continuation of normal operation.
 The City has a contract with an environmental consultant to check each substation for oil leaks and to provide instruction on cleaning up in the event of an oil spill.

 The City contracts with an outside firm to inspect and chemically treat each wood pole in the Electric System every ten years.
 This is accomplished by awarding a five-year contract to spread out the expenses.
-No pole treatments were reported as completed in FY 2012.
+Pole treatments were completed in May of 2013.
+Dover treated and inspected over 760 poles during 2013, of which, only one pole was rejected providing a 99.9% pass rate.